 Blended portrayals

 When combining various layers, that may be of different compilation scale and coverage, it is likely that symbols and area patterns will end up at borders, or conflict with symbols and area patterns in other layers.
-It is important that symbols remain legible, and that OEMs use appropriate methods to avoid displaying partial symbols, or ‘grafting’ part of lower-layer symbols onto symbols in upper layers.
+It is important that symbols remain legible, and that OEMs use appropriate methods to avoid displaying partial symbols, or “grafting” part of lower-layer symbols onto symbols in upper layers.

 For area fills the symbols of a pattern fill must be closer together for a small or narrow area, to ensure enough symbols are seen, and farther apart for a large area, to avoid clutter.
 An area pattern may be substituted by a single centred symbol if sufficient space is not available for a pattern to be shown.